mean-dao/mean-safe-apps/README.md

 #
 ## Registering a protocol

-To register or integrate a new `protocol/program` in the **Mean Multisig Apps** repository you need to add a new entry with the general protocol information in the [apps.json](https://github.com/mean-dao/mean-multisig-apps/blob/main/src/apps.json) file.
+To register or integrate a new `protocol/program` in the **Solar Safe Apps** repository you need to add a new entry with the general protocol information in the [apps.json](https://github.com/mean-dao/mean-multisig-apps/blob/main/src/apps.json) file.
 Once that general info is added then you can add the protocol folder with the required files that are needed for the integration.

 ### Adding a new protocol entry to apps.json file